openSUSE/news-o-o/_posts/2010-10-06-announcing-smeegol-1-0.markdown

 **Joining In The Fun**

-The Goblin team comprises several openSUSE community members, and they're a friendly bunch always on the look out for help.Â  So why not jump on board and join us on IRC - #opensuse-moblin on Freenode; or join on the mailing list - opensuse-goblin@opensuse.org (pretty low traffic).
+The Goblin team comprises several openSUSE community members, and they're a friendly bunch always on the look out for help.
+So why not jump on board and join us on IRC - #opensuse-moblin on Freenode; or join on the mailing list - opensuse-goblin@opensuse.org (pretty low traffic).
 Currently Smeegol is not part of the upcoming openSUSE release (Factory) and we can certainly use a hand in getting it in there.

 **Bugs, Issues, Enhancements**

 [![Smeegol does unfortunately not yet work in SUSE Studio Testdrive.](/wp-content/uploads/2010/10/testdrive41.png)](http://news.opensuse.org/2010/10/06/announcing-smeegol-1-0/testdrive4-2/)
-As this is a first release there are potentially gremlins that try and ruin your fun.Â  Firstly sorry if you encounter any, but please file a [bug](https://bugzilla.novell.com/enter_bug.cgi?classification=7340&product=openSUSE.org&component=3rd%20party%20software&assigned_to=awafaa@opensuse.org&short_desc=Meego:Netbook:%20Bug).Â  If you have a feature you would like please file a request in [openFate](https://features.opensuse.org/).Â Consider helping out with the solution, we're very much open for help!
+As this is a first release there are potentially gremlins that try and ruin your fun.
+Firstly sorry if you encounter any, but please file a [bug](https://bugzilla.novell.com/enter_bug.cgi?classification=7340&product=openSUSE.org&component=3rd%20party%20software&assigned_to=awafaa@opensuse.org&short_desc=Meego:Netbook:%20Bug).
+If you have a feature you would like please file a request in [openFate](https://features.opensuse.org/).
+Consider helping out with the solution, we're very much open for help!
 For other issues, e-mail us and we'll point you in the right direction.

 Notice that unfortunately Smeegol does not play well in a virtualized environment (hence a broken SUSE Studio Testdrive).

 **Thanks**

-There are many people to thank for helping us realise this milestone.Â  This has been a true community effort, with help from upstream Banshee and MeeGo(TM)*, and also from the many teams within openSUSE including the GNOME, KDE and LXDE teams.Â A big thank you to all of you.
+There are many people to thank for helping us realise this milestone.
+This has been a true community effort, with help from upstream Banshee and MeeGo(TM)*, and also from the many teams within openSUSE including the GNOME, KDE and LXDE teams.
+A big thank you to all of you.

 *MeeGo is a trademark of the [Linux Foundation](http://www.linuxfoundation.org/).
 Please note that the Smeegol effort is an independent community project and not part of the Novell and Linux Foundation efforts.